vaibhav77471/patternscpp/README.md

 # patternscpp
-here you will different types of pattern using cpp.
+Here you will see different types of pattern using cpp.